Cos 1 Sqrt 3 2

 Beyond the Principal Value: Infinite Solutions

-While π/6 radians (30°) is the principal value, it's important to understand that the cosine function is periodic, meaning it repeats its values every 2π radians (360°).
-Therefore, there are infinitely many angles whose cosine is √3/2.
+While π/6 radians (30°) is the principal value, make sure to understand that the cosine function is periodic, meaning it repeats its values every 2π radians (360°).
+Because of this, there are infinitely many angles whose cosine is √3/2.
 These angles can be expressed as:

 θ = ±π/6 + 2kπ, where k is any integer.